ucsb-cs9/w24/_lab/lab01.md

 ---

+`NoneType has no attribute title ...`

+In your constructor, utilize if-else statements to deal with separate cases of if the title has value or is None.
+Remember that calling a function on a NoneType object will throw an error.

+---

 ```The autograder failed to execute correctly.
 Please ensure that your submission is valid.
 Contact your course staff for help in debugging this issue.
 Make sure to include a link to this page so that they can help you most effectively.```